 The Cons of Upgrading from Intel Core i5 to i7

 There are also specific cons of the processor upgrade from Core i5 to i7.

-The process can be delicate and there’s no guarantee that the new processor would work up to its full potential stably.
+The process can be delicate, and there’s no guarantee that the new processor will stably work up to its full potential.
 You may need a BIOS update as well.

 There’s a risk that the new i7 CPU may not match the cooling device.
 Moreover, as mentioned earlier, it may not support the upgraded CPU’s heat dissipation.

 Additionally, the upgrading procedure may void the laptop’s warranty, and there is a chance of damage and malfunction.

 Your laptop’s battery life may get shortened as the i7’s power consumption is comparatively higher than the i5’s.

 You may also have to pay a large sum of money to get a Core i7 CPU, all without a guarantee that it will work.

 Here we talked about what many people want to know when their laptop doesn’t have enough juice for their work: can I upgrade my laptop processor from i5 to i7?

 The short answer is that the upgrade can be possible if you have a CPU with PGA or LGA surface mounting and take care of other factors, such as the CPU sockets.

 However, there’s no guarantee that it will work stably and fully in the long run.

 Therefore, getting a new laptop with a more capable processor that would suit your requirements is often recommended instead of going through the hassle of upgrading.